git-ecosystem/git-credential-manager/docs/development.md

 git clone https://github.com/microsoft/Git-Credential-Manager-Core
 ```

+You also need the latest version of the .NET SDK which can be downloaded and installed from [here](https://dotnet.microsoft.com/).

 ## Building

 The `Git-Credential-Manager.sln` solution can be opened and built in Visual Studio, Visual Studio for Mac, Visual Studio Code, or JetBrains Rider.